 NAT64 Network Address Translation IPv6 to IPv4

+PCC Policy and Charging Control

 4 Baseline Architecture for IPv4 and IPv6 Co-existence

 This clause describes how dual-stack connectivity has been specified for the EPS and GPRS networks.

 The Release 8 3GPP EPS architecture supports and optimises the co-existence of IPv4 and IPv6 with dual-stack operation.
 Dual-stack operation means that native IPv4 and native IPv6 packets are transported in parallel by tunnelling them from the UE to the PDN GW within a single EPS bearer/PDP context.
 This dual-stack EPS bearer/PDP context is associated with both an IPv4 address and an IPv6 prefix.